t3l3machus/BabelStrike/README.md

 <img src="https://img.shields.io/badge/Maintained%3F-Yes-96c40f">

 ## Purpose
-The purpose of this tool is to normalize and generate possible usernames out of a full names list that may include names written in multiple (non-English) languages, common problem occuring from scraped employee names lists (e.g. from Linkedin).
+The purpose of this tool is to normalize and generate possible usernames out of a full names list that may include names written in multiple (non-English) languages, common problem occurring from scraped employee names lists (e.g. from Linkedin).

 BabelStrike takes a full names list as input and performs 1.
 Romanization of non-English names (based on language alphabet transliteration maps) AND|OR 2. implements name-to-username conversions based on various naming convention rules.